JetBrains/intellij-sdk-docs/basics/getting_started/creating_an_action.md

 * Register actions in the `<actions>` section of the `plugin.xml` file.
 * Register actions from Java code.

 This section provides some examples that illustrate how to register actions.
-For more information, refer to [IntelliJ IDEA Action System](/basics/action_system.md).
+For more information, refer to [IntelliJ Platform Action System](/basics/action_system.md).

 #### Registering actions in the plugin.xml file